 I then measure the power output of the ports, using a USB multimeter, a smartphone, and a laptop to measure how much power the dock delivers to each.

-Finally, I try and check to see how well the dock performs under load.
+Finally, I check to see how well the dock performs under load.
 I use a specific test laptop for this purpose for repeatable results.
 I stream a 4K60 YouTube video using the Ethernet port on the dock (if it has one) and note any dropped frames.
 I usually check with a pre-recorded 4K60 video running from an SSD.

 I then run PCMark 10’s SSD storage benchmark off of a test SSD, connected to the dock.
 I measure the score, then measure the score again while streaming a video.
 I then copy a large, multi-gigabyte folder of various files from my laptop across the Thunderbolt bus and measure the time it takes to do so.
 I repeat the test while streaming video.